jborza/jborza.github.io/content/post/2020-12-06-modelsim-again/index.md

 title:  "ModelSim and testbenches revisited"
 date:   2020-12-06 11:00:00 +0200
 categories: hardware
-tags: [verilog, quartus, fpga]
+tags: [verilog, testing, fpga]
 image: 20201206-modelsim-result-wave.png
 published: true
 ---

-There seems to be a better way to run ModelSim than I originally described in the [LCD controller post]({% post_url 2020-10-25-hardware-adventures-7-lcd-controller %}).
+There seems to be a better way to run ModelSim than I originally described in the [LCD controller post]({{<ref "/post/2020-10-25-hardware-adventures-7-lcd-controller">}}), where I was a bit lost with the tooling.

 ### (Optional) - setting up ModelSim paths